This story is supported by The Pulitzer Center. Leer en español.

 Think about where you’ve gotten a flu shot in the past.
 A local pharmacy, a community clinic, your doctor’s office, or maybe even your workplace.
 Those same places may have COVID-19 vaccines.

 Employers may also be able to get their staff access to vaccines by contacting their local public health department.
-The United Center mass vaccination site is also taking appointments, but availability and requirements to sign up have been in flux.
-Check the website before you sign up.
-There is no on-site registration—you must have an appointment.
+In most places, there is no on-site registration — you must have an appointment.

 Can I register in advance so I know when it’s my turn to get vaccinated?